PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 Situation

--  A: There is a festival coming up for one of the gods or demigods
+-  A: There is a festival coming up for one of the gods or demigods.
+Who is it and what does the festival entail?
--  2: One of the demigods is tired of how they are being treated
+-  2: One of the demigods is tired of how they are being treated.
+Who is it, how are they being treated, and what are you doing about it?
--  3: A demigod has an idea on how to gain more followers
+-  3: A demigod has an idea on how to gain more followers.
+What is that idea and what do you think of it?
--  4: A demigod needs help from another demigod for an issue they are facing
+-  4: A demigod needs help from another demigod for an issue they are facing.
+What issue are they facing and what do they need help with?
--  5: A demigod is trying to rebrand
+-  5: A demigod is trying to rebrand.
+How were they seen before and how would they like to be seen now?
--  6: A demigod is trying to find a successor
+-  6: A demigod is trying to find a successor.
+Who is retiring and what is their plan to find a successor?
--  7: A demigod wants to play a prank on another demigod
+-  7: A demigod wants to play a prank on another demigod.
+Who is being pranked, who is doing the pranking, and how do you respond to this information?
--  8: A demigod wants to get revenge on another demigod
+-  8: A demigod wants to get revenge on another demigod.
+Who is getting revenge on who, and what are they getting revenge for?
--  9: A demigod wants to expand their domain
+-  9: A demigod wants to expand their domain.
+What or where is their current domain, and how are they looking to expand it?
--  10: A demigod is trying to prove a point to another demigod
+-  10: A demigod is trying to prove a point to another demigod.
+Who are the demigods involved and what are they arguing about?
--  J: A god is rumored to be returning
+-  J: A god is rumored to be returning.
+Which god is returning and how do the demigods relate to them?
--  Q: There is a vacant cosmic domain
+-  Q: There is a vacant cosmic domain.
+Which domain is vacant and what is the result of this power vacuum?
--  K: A demigod is losing their powers
+-  K: A demigod is losing their powers.
+Who is losing their powers and how do they feel about it?

+### Creating the situation and scenes

+After characters are created, answer the situation questions as a group to create a situation.
+You may wish to employ a white board, large piece of paper, or digital flowchart to track what is happening and how everyone feels about it.
+Not all of the situation prompt questions need to be used.
+If a question feels like it is throwing off what is already established, or if the group decides that they simply don't think it sounds fun, feel free to throw that prompt out.

+Once a situation has been established, play takes place in the form of a number of scenes.
+The number of scenes will be the number of players plus one.
+Each player will get to establish their own scene within the situation that centers their character.
+At the end, there will also be a scene with all of the characters together.
+This can be an epilogue scene or a climactic scene depening on how the previous scenes played out.
+Any number of demigods can be in any scene so long as it makes sense with what has happened in previous scenes.
+Scenes do not need to happen chronologically, some scenes can be flashbacks or occur simultaneously with other scenes.
+If a demigod is not in a scene, the player of that demigod plays the mortals in the scene.
+Mortals always draw two cards when initiating or reacting to an action.